franzeh/Neurolanche-Ambassador-Program/README.md

 -	There is a total of 100 points per month.
 -	The total amount of points awarded to departments are 80 (80/100).
--	The total amount of points awarded to supplementary tasks are 20 (20/100).
+-	The total amount of points awarded to supplementary tasks are 20 (30/100).
--	You can choose the point-weight of each department.
-For example, if you choose Marketing and Content, Marketing can be worth 90% and Content can be worth 10% of the total available 80 points for departments.
--	The point-weight of supplementary tasks can vary per month, depending on Phala’s needs.
+-	The point-weight of supplementary tasks can vary per month, depending on Neurolanche's needs.

 3. Rewards:
 -	You need to achieve at least 40% of the total points (40/100) to quality to receive rewards.